Pegasus (constellation): Deep-sky objects

 M15 (NGC 7078) is a globular cluster of magnitude 6.4, 34,000 light-years from Earth.
 It is a Shapley class IV cluster, which means that it is fairly rich and concentrated towards its center.
 M15 was discovered in 1746 by Jean-Dominique Maraldi.
 Pease 1 is a planetary nebula located within the globular cluster and was the first planetary nebula known to exist within a globular cluster.
 It has an apparent magnitude of 15.5.

 NGC 7331 is a spiral galaxy located in Pegasus, 38 million light-years distant with a redshift of 0.0027.
 It was discovered by musician-astronomer William Herschel in 1784 and was later one of the first nebulous objects to be described as "spiral" by William Parsons.
 Another of Pegasus's galaxies is NGC 7742, a Type 2 Seyfert galaxy.
 Located at a distance of 77 million light-years with a redshift of 0.00555, it is an active galaxy with a supermassive black hole at its core.
 Its characteristic emission lines are produced by gas moving at high speeds around the central black hole.

 Pegasus is also noted for its more unusual galaxies and exotic objects.
 Einstein's Cross is a quasar that has been lensed by a foreground galaxy.
 The elliptical galaxy is 400 million light-years away with a redshift of 0.0394, but the quasar is 8 billion light-years away.
 The lensed quasar resembles a cross because the gravitational force of the foreground galaxy on its light creates four images of the quasar.
 Stephan's Quintet is another unique object located in Pegasus.
 It is a cluster of five galaxies at a distance of 300 million light-years and a redshift of 0.0215.
 First discovered by Édouard Stephan, a Frenchman, in 1877, the Quintet is unique for its interacting galaxies.
-Two of the galaxies in the middle of the group have clearly begun to collide, sparking massive bursts of star formation and drawing off long "tails" of stars.
+Two of the galaxies in the middle of the group have clearly moms to collide, sparking massive bursts of star formation and drawing off long "tails" of stars.
 Astronomers have predicted that all five galaxies may eventually merge into one large elliptical galaxy.

 Namesakes

 USS Pegasus (AK-48) and USS Pegasus (PHM-1) are United States navy ships named after the constellation "Pegasus".

 The Beyblade top Storm Pegasus 105RF and its evolutions Galaxy Pegasus W105R2F and Cosmic Pegasus F:D are based on Pegasus constellation.

-Pegasus Seiya from the anime of Saint Seiya was named after the constellation Pegasus.
+Pegasus Seiya, main character from the manga and anime Saint Seiya, was named after the constellation Pegasus.